 What have you done all day?

-This one often goes hand in hand with ‘but you’ve had the day off’, both of which suggest that we’ve lolled around the house lazily wondering what to do with ourselves.
+This one often goes hand-in-hand with ‘but you’ve had the day off’, both of which suggest that we’ve lolled around the house lazily wondering what to do with ourselves.
 Both are highly offensive.
-Please don’t say them.
+Please think hard before you utter these words.

 No, you haven’t.
 Talking to adults, drinking hot cups of tea and being able to go to the toilet a) whenever you like, and b) on your own, does not represent a long day.
 That is a holi-day.